Custom Outlook views in C#, VB.NET

 Reading pane regions

-Only Outlook 2007 and Outlook 2010 support VSTO's implementation of form regions for the Reading pane.
-You are also limited to one area at the bottom of the Reading pane that can be customized with a native Outlook form region.
+Outlook 2007 - 2016 support VSTO's implementation of form regions for the Reading pane.
+However, you are limited to one area at the bottom of the Reading pane that can be customized with a native Outlook form region.
 With Add-in Express Regions, you can customize four areas of the Reading pane and completely replace the Reading pane so that only your .NET form is displayed with the Reading pane region.

 WebView pane regions